 Netflix’s approach to cornering the standup comedy market has been, shall we say, aggressive.
-The monolithic streaming platform has commissioned hours from just about every comic who’s moved beyond open mic status and it has doled out seven-figure sums for the heavyweights.
-Along with picking up specials from the likes of Amy Schumer, Sarah Silverman, and a pre-disgrace Louis CK, Netflix also secured the long-awaited returns from some of the all-time greats: Dave Chappelle, Jerry Seinfeld, Chris Rock, and Ellen DeGeneres.
+The monolithic streaming platform has commissioned hours from just about every comic who’s moved beyond open mic status and doled out seven-figure sums for the heavyweights.
+Along with picking up specials from Amy Schumer, Sarah Silverman, and a pre-disgrace Louis CK, Netflix also secured the long-awaited returns from some of the all-time greats: Dave Chappelle, Jerry Seinfeld, and Chris Rock.

 Tamborine’s predecessor, Kill the Messenger from 2008, was kind of a comedown from Rock’s late-’90s heyday, when Bring the Pain begat Bigger and Blacker, a perhaps unrivaled one-two punch of standup comedy.
 He still looked the same.
 He still sounded the same.
 But something was missing in the material.
 Perhaps it was a muse.